-been originated by another but

-which the student has

-deliberately modified to make it

-appear as if it was their own

-piece of work.

-• Unauthorised possession of

-confidential staff materials

-relating to an assessment, such

-as would give the student an

-unfair advantage.

-• Any attempt to interfere with or

-revise recorded marks.

-• Examination Irregularities, which

-may include the following:

-Communicating with or

-copying from any other

-students during an

-examination.

-Communicating during an

-examination with any person

-other than an authorised

-member of staff.

-Taking any written, printed

-materials or electronically

-stored information into the

-examination room, unless

-expressly permitted by the

-examination or programme

-regulations.

-Gaining access to any

-unauthorised material

-relating to an examination

-during or before the

-examination.

-Obtaining a copy of an

-'unseen' examination

-question paper in advance of

-the date and time for its

-authorised release.

-Breach of the regulations

-with reference to the

-'Instructions to Students

-undertaking Examinations'.

-• Purchase/commissioning of a

-piece of work from another party

-which is passed off as their own

-work.

-• Submitting a fraudulent case of

-mitigating circumstances.
+- Unauthorised possession of confidential staff materials relating to an assessment, such as would give the student an unfair advantage. - Any attempt to interfere with or revise recorded marks. - Examination Irregularities, which may include the following: - Communicating with or copying from any other students during an examination. - Communicating during an examination with any person other than an authorised member of staff. - Taking any written, printed materials or electronically stored information into the examination room, unless expressly permitted by the examination or programme regulations. - Gaining access to any unauthorised material relating to an examination during or before the examination. - Obtaining a copy of an 'unseen' examination question paper in advance of the date and time for its authorised release. - Breach of the regulations with reference to the 'Instructions to Students undertaking Examinations'. - Purchase/commissioning of a piece of work from another party which is passed off as their own work. - Submitting a fraudulent case of mitigating circumstances. - Assisting other students to commit an academic offence.

+Bribery: The offering of money

-• Assisting other students to
+or other incentives to persuade a

-commit an academic offence.

-Bribery: The offering of money or other incentives to persuade a person to influence a behaviour which gives them an unfair advantage over their peers.
-Any other practice which the School Academic Malpractice Stage 2 Hearing considers to be cheating.
+person to influence a behaviour

+which gives them an unfair

+advantage over their peers.

+Any other practice which the

+School Academic Malpractice

+Stage 2 Hearing considers to be

+cheating.

+Second and Subsequent proven

+cases of Academic Malpractice.